 Bioethics is an integral part of Catholic social teaching as it advances the principle of solidarity and provides a path to action.
 Science and technology that enforce the creation of classes of powerful and weak and give the powerful authority to extinguish or alter the lives of the vulnerable at will undermine the virtue of community and the common good.
 Personally applying the principles of Catholic social teaching to the details of the daily lives of those around us advances the principle of subsidiarity, and the capacity to protect the most vulnerable and build a humane society from the ground up.
 Science and technology give Catholics another opportunity to “serve the ‘civilization of love’ and life,” in every profession and vocation, by applying the broad principles to the smallest details and the most vulnerable and anonymous lives.

-The Catholic Church opposes all abortions, no matter the method, but when abortions are taking place, the safety and informed consent of the women involved should be among our chief concerns.
-Women and girls in [...]
+By Joan Thompson The Catholic Church opposes all abortions, no matter the method, but when abortions are taking place, the safety and informed consent of the women involved should be among our chief concerns.
+Women [...]

 “The purpose of these Ethical and Religious Directives then is twofold: first, to reaffirm the ethical standards of behavior in health care that flow from the Church’s teaching about the dignity of the human person; [...]